iamlxb3/UMAMGT/readme.md

 - use_pad_baseline: Bool value.
 1: use all [PAD] baseline for Integrated Gradients.
 0: Use all zero baseline.

 ### License:
-Our code is under the MIT License.
+Our code is under Apache License 2.0.

 ### Cite our paper
 If you found our paper/code useful, please cite: